-Author Daniel P. Douglas is a writer of sci fi fantasy books and short stories.
+Author Daniel P. Douglas is a writer of sci fi books, space operas, paranormal thrillers, short stories, and screenplays.

 Daniel P. Douglas is the pen name for identical twins Phillip and Paul Garver.
 Phillip is a U.S. Army veteran who also served as a senior analyst in the U.S. intelligence community and currently works for the federal government.
 Paul's career includes over 30 years in the museum profession.
 He has worked for cultural and historic sites in California and Virginia, as well as for the U.S. Holocaust Memorial Museum in Washington, D.C.

-Phillip and Paul enjoy writing pulse-pounding, edge-of-your seat science fiction, conspiracy, mystery, suspense, and thriller books and screenplays.
+Phillip and Paul enjoy writing pulse-pounding, edge-of-your seat science fiction, conspiracy, mystery, suspense, and thrillers.
 Their characters are often ordinary people who tread into a collision course with destiny, where survival means confronting personal flaws and fighting for good in the eternal battle against evil.